Yashasv-Prajapati/Yashasv-Prajapati/README.md

 ## Hi there, Welcome to my github profile 👋
-##### I'm Yashasav Prajapati, currently pursuing a bachelor's degree in Computer Science and Technology from <b> Indian Institute of Technology, Ropar </b>.
-I'm interested in Web-Development, Image processing, and Data Structures and Algorithms.
+<h3> I'm Yashasav Prajapati, currently pursuing a bachelor's degree in Computer Science and Technology from <b> Indian Institute of Technology, Ropar </b>.
+I'm interested in Web-Development, Image processing, and Data Structures and Algorithms.</h3>

 # 🌐 Connect with me: